subvisual/dora-the-tipset-explorer/README.md

 - Index Smart Contracts **on demand**;
 - Each Smart Contract has **its separate Process** to handle Indexing.
 - Fault tolerance at the Process/in-memory level.
 If a process responsible for Indexing a specific smart contract, crashes, **there is a Supervisor Process that will try to re-spawn it** and continue where it left off.
 - Fault tolerance in case of a full crash of `Dora`.
 It takes advantage of a `{key, value}` store in a local file. **If the whole app crashes, when restarting the server, previously running processes for each Smart Contract, will be started and resume at the same Event they were before**.
 This ensures that no Events are lost during the downtime.
+If this file also fails us, `Dora`, will look for this information in its local Database.
+This way, it has 3 different mechanisms for recovery.
 - Easily **Pause and Stop indexing a Smart Contract**.
 - **Plug and Play Event Handlers** by Smart Contract address or Default Handlers for an Event type.
 - **Automatic code generation** for new Handlers.